krayin/krayin-docs/docs/1.x/api/transactions.md

 #### 2. Get all transactions without pagination

-You can also get all the transaction data at once from the Bagisto store without pagination.
+You can also get all the transaction data at once from the Krayin store without pagination.
 To get the data, the customer must be authenticated.
 For this, you have to pass `pagination=0` in the query parameter with the `transactions` resource in the API URL.

 - Headers